ohcartoon/data-science-bootcamp-08/README.md

 This is my portfolio for Data Analyst role

 # What did I learn from this bootcamp
-I learned a lot of skills related to data science skills such as
+I learned a lot of stuff related to data science skills.
+This bootcamp has 10 sprints as follows:

 - Intro to Data Science
 - Spreadsheets